No Potable Water Available in Kipahulu

 Commercial Services Plan

 Haleakala National Park is in the process of creating a framework to manage all entities that do business in the park.
-The public is invited to participate.

 This page provides information about: